modular/modular/KGEN/docs/public/programming-manual.md

 As such, Mojo provides a struct decorator that solves all of these problems.
-You can implement a type with the `@register_passable("trivial")` decorator, and this tells Mojo that the type should be copyable and movable, but that it has no user-defined logic for doing this.
+You can implement a type with the `@register_passable("trivial")` decorator, and this tells Mojo that the type should be copyable and movable but that it has no user-defined logic for doing this.
 It also tells Mojo to prefer to pass the value in CPU registers, which can lead to efficiency benefits.

-TODO: This decorator is due for a reconsideration.
-Lack of custom logic copy/move/destroy logic, and "passability in a register" are orthogonal concerns and should be split.
-This former logic should be subsumed into a more general `@value("trivial")` decorator which is orthogonal from `@register_passable`.
+TODO: This decorator is due for reconsideration.
+Lack of custom logic copy/move/destroy logic and "passability in a register" are orthogonal concerns and should be split.
+This former logic should be subsumed into a more general `@value("trivial")` decorator, which is orthogonal from `@register_passable`.

 ### `@value` decorator